-This section identifies and assesses the potential impacts to the physical, biological and socioeconomic environment that can be expected from the proposed grid substation project at Chakulia.
-The impacts due to the Project activities across different phases have been identified and assessed.
+This section identifies and assesses the potential impacts to the physical, biological and socioeconomic environment that can be expected from the proposed substation project at Hansdiha.
+The impacts due to the project activities across different phases have been identified and assessed.
 Impacts are identified and predicted based on the analysis of the information collected from the following: